News & Resources

 What is Picking & Packing?

 Pick and pack — sometimes known as pick, pack and ship — is an order fulfillment method in which workers pick individual items from warehouse shelves and package them for shipment onsite.
-The pick and pack process is fairly simple:
+It derives its name from two separate logistics activities:

 eCommerce pick and pack process